AshIsbitt/PythonCheatSheet/MIT_Algorithms/lectures.md

     expected value of this chain length over random choice heH{Xi} = (choosing a hash value from this family of the length of the chain)

+### Problem Set 2
+Master theorem - T(n) = a T(n/b) + f(n)
+This is basically a way to explain what you do with a binary tree f(n) = O(n^logb of a - epsilon) for any positive epsilon (This is only an upper bound)

+There are two other function formulae here that I didn't copy down.
+They're all to do with calculating how fast a recursive problem is
+It'll come out if you google it

+Binary searching of an unknown length data set
+- go to item 2i from i=0
+- until k <= 2i
+- This takes log(k) time

+2^i-1 <= k <= 2i

+Now I have an upper bound, then I can binary search